xavierpriour/mailto-link/README.md

 Acceptable options are:

-- url (string, mandatory): the URL of the page to redirect to.
+- `url` (string, mandatory): the URL of the page to redirect to.
 This url can include parameters.
-- new (boolean, optional): if `true`, target URL will be displayed in a new window/tab, otherwise it will use the current window/tab.
+- `new` (boolean, optional): if `true`, target URL will be displayed in a new window/tab, otherwise it will use the current window/tab.
-- urlThen (string, optional, defaults to current URL): a second URL, typically to tell to contact form where to redirect after mail has been posted.
+- `urlThen` (string, optional, defaults to current URL): a second URL, typically to tell to contact form where to redirect after mail has been posted.
-- paramMailto (string, optional, defaults to 'mailto'): the name of the parameter passed to the url containing the email address specified in the 'mailto:'.
+- `paramMailto` (string, optional, defaults to 'mailto'): the name of the parameter passed to the url containing the email address specified in the 'mailto:'.
+Set to `false` if you don't want the parameter to be passed.
-- paramThen (string, optional, defaults to 'then'): the name of the parameter passed to the url containing the urlThen option.
+- `paramThen` (string, optional, defaults to 'then'): the name of the parameter passed to the url containing the urlThen option.
+Set to `false` if you don't want the parameter to be passed.

 ### Popup
 **Coming Soon, stay tuned**